 The Fair Credit Reporting Act (FCRA) requires businesses to have an acceptable reason for accessing your credit report.
 Acceptable reasons include:

 - To grant credit.
 If you've applied for a credit card, loan, or other credit-based services, the business has permission to access your credit report to determine whether you qualify.

-- Collect a debt.
+- To collect a debt.
 Debt collectors can use your credit report to obtain information, like your address or place of employment, that would help them collect a debt.

 - To underwrite insurance.
 Some insurance providers use your credit score to gauge the likelihood that you will file a claim.

 - For employment.
 Current and prospective employers may check your credit report before hiring you for certain positions, especially financial and upper-level management positions.

 - For legitimate business transactions.